mmonseurs/tracktory/README.md

 ## Inspirations and similar projects
   - [FLAC-Lyrics-Finder](https://github.com/SjoerdHekking/FLAC-Lyrics-Finder) was very useful to me and works great.
 Since I was looking for my first app/tool to create and I already had some private shell scripts to handle converting and embedding covers, I choose to roll it all into one tool.
   - Rhythmbox, fre:ac, Picard (and probably a bunch of others) are powerful GUI applications that can do the same things if you prefer that.
-However they're obviously more heavyweight and not as streamlined from the CLI, while this tool does it all and is just a single command.
+However they're obviously more heavyweight and not as streamlined from the CLI, while this tool does it all and is just a single command (especially valuable if you're hosting your library on your own server/homelab like me).